anasthasiasuci88/First-Final-Project/README.md

 This is my first project to fulfill assignment tasks from Bootcamp Data Science Dibimbing Batch 23B.
-Big thanks to Bayuzen Ahmad, Octavian Wibawa Reksa and Pararawendy Indarjo as mentors to give me lesson, criticism and suggestions.
+Big thanks to Bayuzen Ahmad, Octavian Reksa and Pararawendy Indarjo as mentors to give me lesson, criticism and suggestions.
 I got this dataset from kaggle.

 Dataset Source on Kaggle:https://www.kaggle.com/datasets/hummaamqaasim/jobs-in-data/data